SquadFM/Squad-Field-Manual/README.md

 ## Callouts
+- Don't get caught up in speech or slang.
+Clear quick and precise information is important, not how you say it.
+- Always identify yourself and never say “me”.
+- Use the appropriate voice channel.
 - Before you use voice chat remember this: A.B.C.
 Accuracy, Brevity, Clarity.
 Your Squad Leader will thank you, and the rest of the squad will too.
 - Always check your map to see if you're looking at an enemy or friendly soldier.
 - Don't ever say "101 degrees" in squad chat.
 Any degree direction in squad chat is useless and anybody not in local range will just get a confusing direction to look at.
 Stick to local chat for degree information.
 - Don't say "Enemy on me".
 Not in local chat and especially not in squad chat.
 Other players do not know who said: "On me".
 If they are quick enough to spot your name in the voice chat notification they would still have to open their map and then find where you are.
 Say at least "Enemy on YOURNAMEHERE's position" and give some indication of where you are.
-	- To describe where you are use:
+	- To describe where you are, use:
 		- landmarks (e.g. bridge, village, mountain)
 		- features of the map (water tower, radio antenna, police station, main road, etc.)
 		- your SLs position